neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 > `HTML = HyperText Markup Language, link a webpage to another webpage, syntax to structure and format documents, <button type="button">Click me!</button>, HTML Element, HTML Tag, </>, HTML Attribute <p>Click <strong>this</strong>!<p>), `

-- [ ] HTML is short for HyperText Markup Language.
+- [ ] HTML is short for `HyperText Markup Language`.
-- [ ] It is not considered a programming language, as you can't write logic with it.
+- [ ] It is not considered a programming language, as `you can't write logic` with it.
 But nevertheless it is an extremely important part of the internet as we know it today.
-- [ ] It is giving content on websites meaning and structure.
+- [ ] It is giving content on websites `meaning and structure`.
 You can imagine HTML as the skeleton or the most basic building block of the Web. <br> <br> Let's analyze the word for more
       clarification:
 - [ ] `Hypertext`: Refers to the ability of HTML to create links that link one webpage to another.